SPEAKERS

 Alexis Dodson

-Alexis Dodson is a Senior Technical Sales Specialist and has been with foster+freeman since 2021.
+Alexis Dodson is a Northeast Team Lead and has been with foster+freeman since 2021.
 She received her Bachelor of Science degree in Forensic and Investigative Science with a minor in Psychology from West Virginia University.
 She’s had the opportunity to speak and teach at multiple forensic conferences, to include the IAI and regional trade shows.
 Growing up in a military family, Alexis has experienced living in various locations which include California, Missouri, and Okinawa, Japan.
 Born to travel, Alexis felt that foster+freeman would allow her to continue her love for traveling while still being involved within the forensics community.

 Walter Hiller